TSA Records Second-Highest Number Of Travelers Since April 3

 Other measures included “nearly eliminating flying to continental Europe,” in addition to “deferring new aircraft deliveries to manage our reduced capacity and preserve cash” and “reducing capital expenditures by at least $2 billion for the year, including delaying aircraft mods, IT initiatives and other opportunities to preserve cash.”

-As a result of the steep decline in air travel, the government agreed to offer the crippled industry a $25 billion bailout, per The New York Times.
+As a result of the steep decline in air travel, the government agreed to give the crippled industry a $25 billion bailout, per The New York Times.

-The package did come with some strings attached; larger airlines would have to pay back some of the money once the industry returned to normal.
-However, experts have warned that this might be difficult as global passenger revenue is expected to decrease by 55 percent this year, with an estimated loss of $314 billion.
+The package did come with some strings attached — larger airlines would have to pay back some of the money once the industry returned to normal.
+However, experts warned this might be difficult, as global passenger revenue is expected to decrease by 55 percent this year, with an estimated loss of $314 billion.

 Nevertheless, Bastian remained optimistic in his predictions for the future.